-- 3.2.11.
-Healthy Schools London is a programme that supports London's schools to provide an environment and culture that helps their pupils grow to be healthy happy and learn.
-This programme supports schools as they work towards an award scheme (sponsored by the Mayor of London), with a network of local coordinators, and a range of - 3.2.12.
-William Hogarth Primary School has registered and is working towards achieving Bronze accreditation in the immediate future.

-resources, tools and advice provided through this website and regular workshops for schools.
+Healthy Schools London is a programme that supports London's schools to provide an environment 3.2.13. and culture that helps their pupils grow to be healthy, happy and learn.
+This programme supports schools as they work towards an award scheme (sponsored by the Mayor of London), with a network of local coordinators, and a range of resources, tools and advice provided through this website and regular workshops for schools.